For information regarding the Artist In Residence Program and the National Park Service go to

-This year we have two Artists in Residence, Jason Rogalski and Cat Chiu Phillips, as well as a Team Artist in Residence (Joan Green and Ann Chaitlin).
+This year we have two Artists in Residence, Jason Rogalski and Cat Chiu Phillips, as well as a Team Artist in Residence (Joan Green and Ann Chaitin).
 Listed below are some information about each of them.

 Jason Rogalski is a conceptual artist who combines obsessively practiced traditional techniques with compulsively explored experimental media.
 He uses a scientific understanding of these materials to create work that is structurally sound & archival.

 Rogalski is a lifelong artist and a graduate from the San Francisco Art Institute.
 Through years of practicing social sculpture combined with life art, he achieved his master’s in education.
 He now teaches both fine art & science at the high school level in classes that twist both together.
 Much of his art reflects these interests in art, science & education.

 His current art follows three main branches of exploration: Walk-in-Paintings, 2-dimensional mixed media and traditional Baja-style mosaic.
 These branches curve, knot and smaller side branches sprout everywhere.

 I create installation and community art projects using various recycled products.
 This may include unusual mediums including plastic grocery bags, counterfeit designer bags, and other recovered items such as VHS tapes.
 I believe that post-consumer plastic improper disposal can be averted.
 With public awareness and active involvement, one can promote its source as a sustainable product.
 The process of upcycling involves the conversion of waste materials into a new matter.
 Through this process of transformation, I hope to question the consumer's responsibilities regarding plastic waste disposal, pollution, and ecological concerns.